marvinoka4/argon/README.md

-# dev-dragon
+# argon
-A Starter Project for development of WordPress Site Themes based on Foundation CSS by Zurb Foundation
+A Starter Project for development of WordPress Site Themes based on Foundation CSS by Zurb Foundation.
+Compiled by CodeKit.
+It is a derivative of the dev-dragon template.

 ### Please remember to;
 - run npm install for node packages